 On June 18th annually the inner hall of the temple is open to the public.
 The temple opens overnight to accommodate the throes of worshipers who wish to pray early.
-It is said that the earlier your prayers, the more value behind them.
+It is said that the earlier you say your prayers, the more value behind them.

 Another notable temple in Yoshimi: Iwamuro Kannon.

 |Hours:||Summer 8 am to 5 pm|

 Yoshimi Kannon Access

 The temple is located on the side of a hill with only narrow roads surrounding it.
 As such, it is difficult to get to by car and there are only parking spots for about five cars on the west side.
 However, on a subsequent visit I found the two other car parks (see kawazu paragraph)!!
 And one of them is very large.
 They are south of the temple gate, just off route 271.
 Another option if you come by car is to park by Hatchoko park and walk about ten minutes to the temple.